icaroemba-ai/AI-Medical-Digital-Twins-Lab/README.md

 **License:** CC BY 4.0 — Feel free to use, adapt, and share with attribution.

+## Citation

+If you use this material for teaching or research, please cite the Zenodo record:

+dos Santos, I. (2026). *AI Medical Digital Twins: Adaptive Filtering for Chiari Pathophysiology Simulation and Analytical Modeling*.
+Zenodo.

 **Zenodo DOI (citable version):** [https://doi.org/10.5281/zenodo.19926992](https://doi.org/10.5281/zenodo.19926992)

 ---

 Questions, feedback, or want to collaborate?
 Just open an Issue or reach out!

-Made with ❤️ for BME-4110 Control Systems at Milwaukee School of Engineering.
+Made for BME-4110 Control Systems at Milwaukee School of Engineering.